The Top Three Volunteer Screening Trends for 2018

 Verified Volunteers recently surveyed clients and non-clients alike — all of whom run volunteer programs – to better understand their background screening needs and processes.
 The 967 survey responders represented a wide range of organizations including social and human services, education, healthcare, religious and youth development groups.
 Responders were mostly volunteer managers and program managers and directors whose organizations relied heavily on unpaid volunteers.

-Katie Zwelig, Executive Director of Verified Volunteers and Toby Chalberg, Chief Digital Officer at Points of Light, weighed in with insights from the third annual research study on the state of volunteerism and volunteer screening in America during the most recent Verified Volunteers webinar, “Volunteer Screening 2018: Research Results & Insights.”
+Katie Zwetzig, Executive Director of Verified Volunteers and Toby Chalberg, Chief Digital Officer at Points of Light, weighed in with insights from the third annual research study on the state of volunteerism and volunteer screening in America during the most recent Verified Volunteers webinar, “Volunteer Screening 2018: Research Results & Insights.”

 Why are Organizations Screening?